 AFFFILIATE DISCLOSURE: In order for me to support my blogging and social media activities, I may receive monetary compensation for links to products from this post.
 However, I only recommend products that I personally love and use myself!.

 I am beginning to plan out our summer adventures.
-Seriously, I can NOT wait until we go on our upcoming backpacking trip, so much so that I am doing an entire series over the next month and a half on everything you will need to get ready for YOUR family’s outdoor adventures!
-You’re going to love what I have in store for you!
-This post however, is a tasty way to start your day!
-These strawberry banana oat energy breakfast bars are soooo good, they might not make it to your breakfast table!
+Seriously, I can NOT wait until we go on our upcoming backpacking trip, so much so that I am doing an entire series over the next month on everything you will need to get ready for YOUR family's outdoor adventures!
+You're going to love what I have in store for you!
+This post, however, is a tasty way to start your day!
+These strawberry banana oat energy breakfast bars are so good, they might not make it to your breakfast table!

 Adding superfoods to make this bar super awesome

 - Flax Seed – Another one of my favorite superfood additions is flax seed!
-Flax seed is the richest sources of a plant-based omega-3 fatty acids, called alpha-linolenic acid (ALA) in the world!
-Also super rich in fiber, flax seeds contain protein, vitamin B1, manganese, magnesium, phosphorus, selenium, vitamin B6, iron, potassium, copper, and zinc.
+Flaxseed is the richest sources of plant-based omega-3 fatty acids, called alpha-linolenic acid (ALA) in the world!
+Also rich in fiber, flax seeds contain protein, vitamin B1, manganese, magnesium, phosphorus, selenium, vitamin B6, iron, potassium, copper, and zinc.

 - Protein Powder – To add even more nutrition to these bars, I like to also add a scoop of our vegan protein powder.
 This does not change the taste and adds an extra boost of nutrition (especially since the protein powder we use has a bunch of greens in it too!
 The kiddo has NO IDEA!!!).